 If you’ve heard of arrowroot, chances are it’s because you’ve given an arrowroot teething biscuit to a baby.
-This unusually named powdered starch is especially good for babies because it’s nearly allergen-free.
-It also may have some stomach-soothing properties.
+This unusually named powdered starch is good for babies because it’s allergen-free for most babies and also may have some stomach-soothing properties.

-Arrowroot starch comes from the tuberous roots of plants such as tapioca, cassava (also known as manioc), and kudzu.
+Arrowroot starch comes from the tuberous roots of plants such as tapioca, kudzu, and cassava, also known as manioc.
 These tend to grow in warm climates and are staples of the native cuisines of the Caribbean and South America.

-You might be able to find piles of these tubers in the supermarket produce section, but you probably don’t want to make arrowroot powder at home.
+You might be able to find these tubers in the produce section of your supermarket, but you probably don’t want to make arrowroot powder at home.
 To get to the starch that becomes arrowroot powder, the tuber has to be peeled, boiled, ground, and then dried.
-The result is a little like cornstarch, only less fine.
+The result is a little like cornstarch, only coarser.

-Like cornstarch and potato starch, arrowroot is also a good thickening ingredient for sauces.
+Like cornstarch and potato starch, arrowroot is a good thickening agent in sauces.
 Try substituting it for flour or any other common starch in a recipe.
-You’ll usually only need about one-third the amount of arrowroot as the ingredient you’re substituting for.
+Usually, you only need to substitute the starch with one-third arrowroot.

-When cooking, whisk the arrowroot into a cooled liquid before you add it to a hot preparation.
-Adding arrowroot (or any cooking starch) to hot liquid will prevent the starch from breaking down and leave your food lumpy.
+When cooking, whisk the arrowroot into a cold liquid before you add it to a hot liquid.
+Adding arrowroot, or any cooking starch, to hot liquid will prevent the starch from breaking down properly and leave your food lumpy.

 Don’t look to arrowroot for any nutritional benefit.
 While it contains no gluten or other potential allergens like corn or soy, it offers next to nothing in terms of vitamins, minerals, or protein.

 Despite coming from a fibrous root, arrowroot’s highly processed form offers no fiber.
-Eaten in quantity, it can even cause constipation.
+Eaten in large quantities, it can even cause constipation.
 This may be why arrowroot is credited with stomach-healing properties.
-While there’s no scientific evidence to back this claim, most foods used to make jellies, like gelatin and alum, are also often used to curb diarrhea.
+There’s little scientific evidence to back this claim, but most foods used to make jellies, like gelatin and alum, can also be used to curb diarrhea.

 In everyday baking, arrowroot doesn’t make a good substitute for wheat or even gluten-free flours, but it can be used to make teething biscuits for tender mouths.
-Baking arrowroot biscuits become very hard — you know just how hard if you’ve heard a teething biscuit banged on a highchair tray.
-That’s good news for baby, since no dangerous chunks will break off in their mouth.
+Baked arrowroot biscuits become very hard.
+You know just how hard if you’ve heard a teething biscuit banged on a highchair tray.
+That’s good news for your baby, since no dangerous chunks will break off in their mouth.

-If you want to show off by making your own arrowroot crackers, you can modify the recipe below by replacing the apple juice with chicken broth.
+You can also make arrowroot crackers using chicken broth.
 The result will be a plain, dense cracker that is perfect for flavorful dips and toppings.
 Your gluten-free friends will be especially grateful.